 Mount Damavand is a striking stratovolcano in Mazandaran Province.
-With the altitude of 5,609 m (18,402 ft), Damavand is the highest peak of Iran and the highest active volcano in Asia.
-Damavand appearance is similar to Mount Fuji in Japan, and its cone-shape peak is covered in snow all year round.
+With an altitude of 5,609 m (18,402 ft), Damavand is the highest peak of Iran and the highest active volcano in Asia.
+Damavand's appearance is similar to Mount Fuji in Japan, and its cone-shaped peak is covered in snow all year round.

 Damavand has an iconic presence in Persian mythology and legendary stories.
 Known as the roof of Iran, Mount Damavand is the symbol of determination and aversion to despotism.
 In the legend of Arash, the archer, the Zoroastrian mythology or the epic stories of Shahnameh, Damavand plays a key role.

-Alamkuh is famous with "the Iran Alps" title among local mountaineers with the height of 4,851 meters (15,915 ft).
+Alamkuh is famous for "the Iran Alps" title among local mountaineers with a height of 4,851 meters (15,915 ft).
 It is the second-highest mountain in the Alborz Range and Iran crosses Tehran and Mazandaran Provinces.
 The fame of Alamkuh has got international for the north face granite stone wall that is one of the most technical and challenging routes for rock climbers.

-Along the Alborz Mountains, in the north-west of Iran, another inactive volcano is located in Ardabil Province.
-Sabalan or Savalan in Azari dialect, with the height of 4,811 meters (15,784 ft) is the third-highest mountain of Iran.
+Along the Alborz Mountains, in northwest Iran, another inactive volcano is located in Ardabil Province.
+Sabalan or Savalan in the Azari dialect, with a height of 4,811 meters (15,784 ft) is the third-highest mountain in Iran.
 The permanent, beautiful lake on the peak, several hot springs in the foothills, and fantastic nature attract lots of people to this heaven every year.
 Locals believe that Sabalan peak is the place where Zoroaster used to live and then was chosen as the prophet.
 For this reason, Mount Sabalan is a sacred place.

-Ascending to Mount Dena, you will see lots of spectacular ice-caves, springs and floating streams.
+Ascending Mount Dena, you will see lots of spectacular ice caves, springs and floating streams.
 Also the breathtaking sceneries and rare vegetation along the snaky road leading to the summit.
-If you are lucky, you will see the endemic animals like brown bears, eagles, or wild cats.
-On the foothills of Dena, the welcoming Bakhtiari nomads would invite you to join for a hot cup of tea.
+If you are lucky, you will see endemic animals like brown bears, eagles, or wild cats.
+On the foothills of Dena, the welcoming Bakhtiari nomads would invite you to join them for a hot cup of tea.

 Shirkooh is not a challenging mountain to climb.
 After a few hours of trekking, you have the pristine landscape of desert in front of you at the top that provides an inimitable experience of climbing a high peak and trekking in the desert as a package within 24 hours.